What are CE and PE in the Stock Market?

 Market OutlookUsed by investors expecting an asset price riseUsed by investors expecting an asset price fall

-Potential ProfitUnlimited potential profit, if asset risesProfit limited to the difference from strike price
+Potential ProfitUnlimited potential profit, if asset risesProfit is limited to the difference from the strike price

 Risk LevelHigh-riskHigh-risk